jonasbaldwin/cindybaldwinbooks.com/content/about.md

 ## Short Bio

-Cindy Baldwin the author of the critically acclaimed novel _Where the Watermelons Grow_ (an Oregon Spirit Book Award Honor, Indies Introduce title, and Indie Next selection), _Beginners Welcome_, and _The Stars of Whistling Ridge_.
+Cindy Baldwin is the author of the critically acclaimed novels _Where the Watermelons Grow_, _Beginners Welcome_, _The Stars of Whistling Ridge_, and _No Matter the Distance_ (a Junior Library Guild selection).
 She lives just outside Portland, Oregon, with her husband and daughter.

 ## Long Bio